‘General Hospital’ Spoilers Reveal That Jason & Sam Get Help From An Unexpected Resource As Peter Scrambles

 Will Finn really cross that line?
 General Hospital spoilers suggest that he might, and SheKnows Soaps notes that this should all come together around Valentine’s Day.

 What is Peter doing throughout all of this?
 General Hospital spoilers note that he won’t exactly be in the dark.
-He is already wary of Jason and it seems that Anna will give him a heads-up regarding Jason’s investigation.
+He is already wary of Jason, and it seems that Anna will give him a heads-up regarding Jason’s investigation.

-“Peter’s future is dependent on whether he can move fast enough to protect the character that he has created in the minds of everyone in Port Charles — and if he can, where does that leave Jason and Sam?” tease General Hospital Co-Head Writers Chris Van Etten and Dan O’Connor.
+“Peter’s future is dependent on whether he can move fast enough to protect the character that he has created in the minds of everyone in Port Charles — and if he can, where does that leave Jason and Sam?” tease General Hospital co-head writers Chris Van Etten and Dan O’Connor.

 How much longer can Peter keep this up?
 He certainly has a powerful ally in Anna, but with Robert, Jason, Sam, Spinelli, and now Finn watching his every move, the odds do seem stacked against him.
-General Hospital spoilers hint that this will become an intense situation in the days ahead and fans are anxious to see how it’s resolved.
+General Hospital spoilers hint that this will become an intense situation in the days ahead, and fans are anxious to see how it’s resolved.